Get the Free Toolkit

 It reinforced a difficult conclusion:

-Placement-based models may be too shallow for the complexity of reentry.
+Placement-based models may be too shallow for the complexity of reinvention.

 They often fail to account for trauma, family strain, and the difference between getting someone hired and helping them stay economically anchored.